jorge-eche/crypto-react/README.md

 # Cryptocurrency price comparison application.

-Website that compares the price of different currencies with the 10 most important cryptos with the help of RESTful API.
+Website that compares the price of different currencies with the 10 most important cryptos with the help of a RESTful API.

 ## Table of contents